202C-Pilot/202C-Master-Course/project4.md

 *	how to French braid your hair (or someone else’s)

 ## Rhetorical Situation
-Before you begin to write, consider the rhetorical situation for your instructions.
-Use the planning worksheet to help you determine the purpose, audience, context, and content for your instructions.
+Before you begin to write, consider the rhetorical situation for your instructions, the purpose, audience, context, and content for your instructions.

 ## Contents
 Depending on the nature of your task, you may wish to include some or all of the following contents.